 - The Program in Mathematical and Molecular Biology, a cross-disciplinary program for research training on the interface of the mathematical and biological sciences.

 The graduate programs in Statistics, Biostatistics, and QERM are closely coordinated.
 The program of study emphasizes both statistical theory and methodology, and includes probability theory, mathematical statistics, computing, data analysis, and scientific applications.
-Students in the three programs take many of their courses together and also participate in the statistical consulting program.
+Students in the three programs take some of their courses together and also participate in the statistical consulting program.
 This affords the opportunity to learn the practical application of statistics by consulting with researchers from the various colleges of the University.
-Activities range from providing statistical advice for doctoral students in various disciplines to collaborative involvement in major research projects under the supervision of the faculty.
+Consulting activities range from providing statistical advice for doctoral students in various disciplines to collaborative involvement in major research projects under the supervision of the faculty.